saloni33/android_documentation/README.md

   ```

 &nbsp; &nbsp;&nbsp; &nbsp; Remember to update the notification text to show that the operation is complete.
 If you actually need to <br/>
-&nbsp; &nbsp;&nbsp; &nbsp; download a file, you should consider using [DownloadManager](https://developer.android.com/reference/android/app/DownloadManager), which provides its own notification to track your download progress.
+&nbsp; &nbsp;&nbsp; &nbsp; download a file, you should consider using [DownloadManager](https://developer.android.com/reference/android/app/DownloadManager), which provides its own notification to track your <br/>
+&nbsp; &nbsp;&nbsp; &nbsp; download progress.

 -  Set a system-wide category <br/>
 Android has a special category named system-wide category to determine whether to disturb a user by showing the particular notification if the user has enabled [Do Not Disturb mode](https://developer.android.com/guide/topics/ui/notifiers/notifications#dnd-mode). <br/>